awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 **Note**
 During cloning, Git will warn you that you appear to have cloned an empty repository; this is normal and expected\.

 1. Change to the pipeline directory and initialize it as a new CDK project, then install the AWS Construct Libraries we'll use in our app\.
+Since AWS CodeCommit uses a default branch of "main," we'll also make sure we're working on that branch\.

 ------
 #### [ TypeScript ]